gaultier/blog/advent_of_code_5.md

 ## Conclusion

 That's it, we solved the fifth Advent of Code challenge in Scheme!
-The solution is under 30 lines of code, and is (hopefully) simple and readable.
+The solution is under 30 lines of code, is (hopefully) simple and readable, and has a performance close to C. But more than that, I think the real value in LISP is interactive programming, instead of the classical write-compile-execute-repeat, which is much more time consuming.

 I hope it gave you a glance at what LISPs can do, and stay tuned for more blog posts about programming.
-I intend to post more solutions to other coding challenges, solved with different programming languages.
+I intend to post more solutions to other coding challenges, solved with a variety of programming languages.